sanidhya-saraswat/basic-nodejs-project/readme.md

-# Project Management
+# Basic Node.js Project

 This is a Sample Node.js API project.
-It contains most of the things which you may need for any basic Node.js Application like MongoDB,Swagger, etc.
+It contains most of the things which you may need for any basic Node.js Application like MongoDB,Swagger,unit testing etc.

 Project Management is a Node.js application which allows you to manage projects for your company and assign/manage users to projects.
 We have exposed multiple APIs like get all projects,create project, update project, create a user etc to allow you to access the different functionalities provided by this application.